zhaoshenzhai/mathwiki/Notes/smooth_manifold.md

 **Remark.** The smooth structure is an *additional* piece of data that must be provided, and in general, there are many such choices.

+<div class="space"></div>

+&emsp;&emsp;The *local analysis* of manifolds thus reduces, via charts, to the local properties of $\R^n$.
+However, the *global analysis* of manifolds is entirely new, and many new techniques have been developed to tackle questions in this area.

 ## Smooth Maps

 We would like to ‘lift’ the notion of smoothness of maps $f:\R^n\to\R^m$ to manifolds.
 By design, this can only be done by testing $f:M\to N$, for manifolds $M,N$, against charts: